adobe/pydc-control/README.md

 * Start or stop an entire application, no matter the number of projects or docker-compose files, with a single command
 * Extremely configurable, add your own commands and projects
-* Integrates directly with docker compose, as long as you docker compose files, this project can control them
+* Integrates directly with docker compose, as long as you can use docker compose files, this project can control them
 * Allows easy development of a single project or multiple projects at the same time
-* Generate dynamic docker-compose templates using Jinja for any number of projects
+* Generate dynamic docker-compose files using Jinja templates for any number of projects

 ## Setup